michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 <br>
 `read_xls(path, sheet = NULL, range = NULL, col_names = TRUE, col_types = NULL, ...)`
 <br>
 Since `path` is the first argument we could also read in the data by just writing `read_xls("reports/StaffDoses_1.xls")`.
 It is of course faster to type but on the other side makes the code harder to read if you don't know the function.
-The second thing to note is that there are a lot of other mandatory arguments but they all have default value.
-For example `col_names` is set to `TRUE` by default and this will cause the function to regard the first line in the excel file as column names and not as data.
+The second thing to note is that there are a lot of other mandatory arguments but they all have default a value.
+For example `col_names` is set to `TRUE` by default and this will cause the function to regard the first line in the Excel file as column names and not as data.

 ### Fixing the column names
-Reading the Excel-File with the function `read_xls` from the package `readxl` gives a decent first result.
+Reading the Excel file with the function `read_xls` from the package `readxl` gives a decent first result.
 A few things should be changed though in order to work with the data properly.
-The variable names (column titles) should adhere to the following convention^[[Social Science Computing Cooperative - Naming Variables](https://sscc.wisc.edu/sscc/pubs/DWE/book/4-2-naming-variables.html)]:
+There are a lot of code style guides out there^[[Coding style, coding etiquette](https://blog.r-hub.io/2022/03/21/code-style/)] but I am going to adhere to the following convention of naming the variable names (column titles)^[[Social Science Computing Cooperative - Naming Variables](https://sscc.wisc.edu/sscc/pubs/DWE/book/4-2-naming-variables.html)]:

 > * Use only lower case.
 > * Use the underscore, "_" as a replacment for spaces to separate words (called __snake coding__).